Sweet Pea (song)

 and featured on his 1966 album, Sweet Pea.
 In the lyrics, the singer spots a girl at a dance whom her friends call "Sweet Pea."
 There's no explanation of how she got this nickname.
 After dancing with her, he suggests they go for a walk where he tells her he loves her and wants her to be his girl.

-The song contains a drum break at the start of the recording.
+The song contains a drum break saturated in reverb at the start of the recording and each time before the song modulates to a new key.

 Chart performance

 The song reached number 1 in Canada, number 1 in New Zealand, number 7 in Australia, and number 8 on the Billboard Hot 100 in 1966.

 It ranked number 44 on Billboard magazine's Top Hot 100 songs of 1966.